-Your primary target as a leader is to advance your organization’s business goals.
+Your primary target as a leader is to advance your organization’s goals.
 Obviously.
 But you’re also working with a team of human beings who have their own needs within the company and outside of it.

 Your engineers have lives, too.